Share this page with social media websites

 - APS is a division of the Texas Department of Family and Protective Services (DFPS).
 Its mission is to protect people who are 65 or older or who have disabilities from abuse, neglect, and exploitation by investigating, and providing or arranging for services to alleviate or prevent further maltreatment.

-- Texas has almost five million residents who are 65 or older or who are younger adults (18-64) who have a disability.
+- Texas has more than five million residents who are 65 or older or who are younger adults (18-64) and have a disability.

-- APS confirmed that 1,041 people were victims of financial exploitation in Texas last year.
-This includes both people living at home and in institutions.
+- APS investigated 12,335 allegations and confirmed that 856 people (living at home) were victims of financial exploitation in Texas last fiscal year.

-- More APS data is available in the DFPS 2015 Data Book
+- APS data is available in the online DFPS Data Book on the DFPS website at www.dfps.state.tx.us